 The Commission has determined normal value for the uncooperative exporters pursuant to subsection 269TAC(6) after having regard to all relevant information.
 Specifically, the Commission has used the highest of the weighted average normal values of those that were established for the cooperating exporters in the investigation period.

-This dumping margin for uncooperative and all other exporters from China is 58.6 per cent.
+This dumping margin for uncooperative and all other exporters of alloy round bar from China is 73.7 per cent.